nbrglm/auth-platform/README.md

-# NAP – NBRGLM Auth Platform
+# Nexeres - By NBRGLM

-**NAP (NBRGLM Auth Platform)** is a self-hostable, multi-tenant authentication platform offering secure session management, tenant isolation, and a customizable UI — all without any paywalls or vendor lock-in.
+**Nexeres** is a self-hostable, multi-tenant authentication platform offering secure session management, tenant isolation, and a customizable UI — all without any paywalls or vendor lock-in.

 Built to be simple to use, easy to deploy, and flexible for both startups and individual developers who want full control over their authentication system.